csetanmayjain/Extract-Facial-Landmarks-From-Face/README.md

 # Details Regarding Content of Folders and Files

 1. Extracted Features :- Contains the extracted landmarks from face in numpy.
-2. Screenshots :- Contains the scrrenshots of output images
+2. Screenshots :- Contains the screenshots of output images
 3. images :- Contains the sample input image and example of facial landmark features in an image
-4. detect_face_parts.py :- Source program in python
+4. detect_face_parts.py :- Source program in Python
-5. shape_predictor_68_face_landmarks.dat :- Model in dlib for extracting
+5. shape_predictor_68_face_landmarks.dat :- Model for extracting landmark
 6. helpers.py :- Replace it with your current helpers.py present in "imutils/face_utils/helpers.py".

 # Troubleshoot